remy/next-http/README.md

 A utility for application developers to talk to web servers to exchange small blocks of data, such as high scores, game progress, etc.

+This works best on small blocks of data.
+Requesting a 7K `.scr` does work, but has been seen as intermittent.
+Requesting 1K will work pretty much every time.

 Usage:

 ```